jussihyva/core/array/README.md

     uint8_t     *data;
     size_t      len;
     size_t      alloc_size;
-    size_t      reserv_size;
     size_t      elem_size;
 }               t_arr;

 ```

-`len` refers to the number of members in the array. `alloc_size` is the amount of
+`len` refers to the number of members in the array. `alloc_size` is the amount
-allocated space for `elem_size` sized objects. `reserv_size` is the amount of space
+of allocated space for `elem_size` sized objects.
+These values should never be
-available in case pre-allocated memory was assigned to the array.
-These values
-should never be manipulated by the user but they can be accessed and checked easily.
+manipulated by the user but they can be accessed and checked easily.

 ## Functions